-10 Competing interests.
+Competing interests.
 The authors declare that no competing interests are present in this study.

 Acknowledgements.
-We thank Ole Edvard Grov for managing and providing the data from Automatic Weather Station (AWS-2700) and Norwegian Met office for high-resolution precipitation data at the Bergen-Florida station.
+We thank Ole Edvard Grov for managing and providing the data from Automatic Weather Station (AWS-2700) and 5 Norwegian Met office for high-resolution precipitation data at the Bergen-Florida station.
+We would also like to express our gratitude to the editor and the two anonymous reviewers whose valuable comments have substantially helped to improve the clarity of this manuscript.
 This research has been supported by the Research Council of Norway SNOWPACE (grant no. 262710) and FARLAB (grant no. 245907).